rhysma/AWSResources/AWSDeveloperCertificationNotes/dev_containers.md

 ### Docker CLI Commands
 You can run Docker CLI commands from a Bash terminal to manage your Docker images and containers.

-For example, you can build an image from a Dockerfile by running docker build.
+For example, you can build an image from a Dockerfile by running a docker build.
 You can then verify your image by running docker images.
 To launch a container from the image, run docker run.
 To verify that the container is running, enter docker ps.

 Example: This docker CLI command creates a container named my_app_1 from the image named node_app docker run --name my_app_1 node_app